GD Topic - Union Budget 2024: Are the New Income Tax Slabs a Win for the Middle Class?

 Union Budget 2024: Changes in Income Tax Slab under New Tax Regime

 Our Hon’ble Prime Minister Narendra Modi has praised this budget.
-According to him, the Union Budget 2024 caters to all sections of society.
-It will help India achieve the vision of a “Viksit Bharat” by 2047, marking 100 years of independence.
-However, former Finance Minister P. Chidambaram criticized the budget, stating, “This budget fails to assure the people of India how inflation would be controlled in this country, and this budget gives too little room for improving the condition of unemployment.”
+According to him, Union Budget 2024 caters to all sections of society.
+It will help India achieve vision of a Viksit Bharat by 2047, marking 100 years of independence.
+But, former Finance Minister P. Chidambaram criticized this budget, stating, This budget fails to assure people of India how inflation would be controlled in this country and this budget gives too little room for improving condition of unemployment.

 What is Income Tax?

-Income Tax Slabs: Old Regime vs. New Regime (Effective from FY 2024-25)
+Income Tax Slabs: Old Regime vs New Regime (Effective from FY 2024-25)

 New Income Tax Slabs (Old vs New Tax regime)

-Budget 2024: New Income Tax Slabs (Old vs New Tax regime)
+Budget 2024 New Income Tax Slabs

-Key Changes under the New Tax Regime (FY 2024-25)
+Changes under New Tax Regime for FY 2024-25

 1. Increased Standard Deduction: From ₹50,000 to ₹75,000